ThGaw/hello-world/README.md

 # hello-world
 I'm learning (beginner).
 Thanks for your help!
-Hope new ideas will come.
+Hope new ideas will come up.